lambdablockchain/electron-lambda/android/README.md

-# Electron Novo Android app
+# Electron lambda Android app

 To start developing the app, just open this directory in Android Studio.